tingxiang-ji/tingxiang-ji.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently Ph.D student of Computer Science at <a href="https://www.ncsu.edu/">North Carolina State University</a>, where I am fortunately advised by  <a href="https://sites.google.com/ncsu.edu/xiaorui/"> Prof. Xiaorui Liu</a>.
-Prior to that, I got my M.S. degree in Applied Mathematics at <a href="http://www.amss.ac.cn/">Academy of Mathematics and Systems Science, Chinease Academy of Sciences</a>, advised by <a href="http://wulab.ac.cn/">Lingyun Wu</a>.
+I am currently Ph.D student of Computer Science at <a href="https://www.ncsu.edu/">North Carolina State University</a>, where I am fortunately advised by  <a href="https://www.csc.ncsu.edu/people/jliu96"> Prof. Jianqing Liu</a>.
+Prior to that, I got my M.S. and B.S. degree in Computer Science and Technology at <a href="https://www.njtech.edu.cn/">Nanjing Tech University</a>, advised by <a href="https://cise.njtech.edu.cn/info/1015/6153.htm">Xili Wan</a>.
-I received my B.S. degree in Applied Mathematics at <a href="http://math.bnu.edu.cn/">Beijing Normal University</a>, where I was advised by <a href="http://math.bnu.edu.cn/jzg/szdw/ac/212928.htm">Huajie Chen</a> and <a href="http://math.bnu.edu.cn/jzg/szdw/ac/212930.htm">Li Cui</a>.

-I have several research experiences in industry, including <a href="https://aws.amazon.com/guardduty/">Amazon GuardDuty</a>, <a href="https://ir.baidu.com/">Baidu, Inc.</a>, <a href="https://air.tsinghua.edu.cn/">Tsinghua AIR</a>, and  <a href="https://www.ai-quants.com/#/">AiQuant</a>.

-I am a big fan of basketball and I idolize Chris Paul and Allen Iverson.
-Our team won two champions in basketball match in BNU.

 # 💗 Research Interests
--  Adversarial Robustness on Vision, Language, and Graphs
+-  Quantum Communications and Networks
 -  Graph Neural Networks
 -  AI for Science